apollo-inspire/markdown-recipe-library/recipes/bibimbap.md

 #### Mushroom:
 1. Clean mushrooms with wet paper/towel.
-2. Slice mushrooms into half slices.
+2. Slice into half-moons or bite-sized pieces.
 3. ?
+Heat 1 tsp olive oil or sesame oil in a skillet over medium heat.
+4. ?
+Add mushrooms and a pinch of salt.
+Sauté for 5–7 minutes, stirring occasionally, until golden brown and tender.
 - To Insert
 ? https://www.loveandlemons.com/sauteed-mushrooms/ ? is this the right one?